arjun555/zendesk-ticket-viewer/README.md

 ### Setting up the project's configuration file

-In order to use the Zendesk Ticket Viewer, the Zendesk api requires an authenticated user account.
+In order to use the Zendesk Ticket Viewer, the Zendesk API requires an authenticated user account.
 If you do not have an account with zendesk, a free trial is availble from the [Zendesk website](https://zendesk.com/)

 This project requires user account information to be entered into the `.env` file, prior to starting the server.